saturncloud/examples/examples/dashboard-streamlit/README.md

 ### Run the App

-We then only need to load the app code to github and to link the code appropriately to a Saturn Cloud deployment.
+You then need to only load the app code to git and link the code appropriately to a Saturn Cloud deployment.

 [Click here]("https://app.community.saturncloud.org/dash/resources?recipeUrl=https://raw.githubusercontent.com/saturncloud/examples/main/examples/dashboard-dash/.saturn/saturn.json") to see how this is accomplished.

 ## Conclusion
-Streamlit makes it easy to develop interactive apps and Saturn Cloud makes it easy to deploy these apps.
+Streamlit makes it easy to develop interactive apps, and Saturn Cloud makes it easy to deploy these apps.
 Check out our other [dashboard resources](https://saturncloud.io/docs/examples/python/production/) for examples using other frameworks.